 The leak rate of a dry pipe or preaction fire sprinkler system will have a direct effect on the nitrogen generator run frequency or on/off cycles.
-The maximum allowable leak rate in a fire sprinkler system as defined by NFPA 13 is 1.5 psig (.1 bar) within a 24-hour period.
-The design specifications of ECS nitrogen generator is based on 6.0 psig (.4 bar) leak rate within a 24-hour period.
-Sprinkler systems with a leak rate in excess of 6.0 psig (.4 bar) within a 24-hour period will cause the nitrogen generator run frequency to increase resulting in a greater wear on system components and a potential reduction in the service life of the nitrogen generator.
-Sprinkler systems with a leak rate greater than 6.0 psig (.4 bar) in 24-hours need to be repaired to ensure the anticipated service life of the nitrogen generator is met.
+The maximum allowable leak rate in a fire sprinkler system as defined by NFPA 13 is 1.5 psig (.1 bar) within a twenty-four (24) hour period.
+The design specifications of the nitrogen generator are based on 6.0 psig (.4 bar) leak rate within a twenty-four (24) hour period.
+Sprinkler systems with a leak rate in excess of 6.0 psig (.4 bar) within a twenty-four (24) hour period will cause the nitrogen generator run frequency to increase resulting in a greater wear on system components and a potential reduction in the service life of the nitrogen generator.
+Sprinkler systems with a leak rate service life of the nitrogen generator to ensure the anticipated service life of the nitrogen generator is met.

-NOTES: The run frequency of the nitrogen generator in this chart is based on nitrogen generator operation outside of the 14-day nitrogen inerting process with the vent closed.
+NOTES: The run frequency of the nitrogen generator in this chart is based on nitrogen generator operation outside of the fourteen (14) day nitrogen inerting process with the vent closed.

-Excessive cycle count could indicate an air compressor/nitrogen generator short cycling issue.
-Contact ECS immediately.
+Excessive cycle count could indicate an air compressor/nitrogen generator short cycling issue, contact ECS immediately.